mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 34. Jump-2 Pod.
 This engineering area contains a jump drive mechanism for the ship, and outwardly appears to be identical with the mechanism on the other side of the ship.
 An individual with engineering-3 or better will see that this drive is capable of jump-2.
 35. Jump-3 Pod.
 This area is similar to location 34, and is administered in a similar manner.
 However, this equipment is capable of jump-3.
 36. Air Lock.
 The iris valve at the aft end of the hydroponics area opens into an air lock.
 The valve itself is in a nearly closed position, but held open by a scratched and corroded metal rod wedged in place apparently by accident.
 Beyond the valve is a short corridor leading to another iris valve held open by a similar metal rod.
 Along the corridor, the attraction of the grav plates (assuming they are on) gradually diminishes from full (at the forward end) to zero (at the aft end).
 37. Cabinet.
-Concealed behind a bulkhead to port, accessible from location 39,  is a cabinet, with a concealed switch behind the upholstery on the wall.
+Concealed behind a bulkhead to port, accessible from [[#^location-39|location 39]],  is a cabinet, with a concealed switch behind the upholstery on the wall.
 The cabinet itself contains a transmitter/receiver, with audio, video, and telemetry capability.
 38. Cabinet.
 This cabinet is similar to location 37, but contains miniaturized  communicators keyed to the equipment in location 37.
 These devices may be carried in world surface exploration, and used to communicate with personnel aboard ship.
 Access to the ship's computer will reveal (when asked) that there are also several remote missiles fitted with audio, visual, and telemetric devices.
 The missiles are launched by computer from exterior racks in the hub area; each is a responsive discretionary missile of 12G12.
 There are four, each of which is reusable.
 39. Lounge Area.
 This area is finished with a fur-like carpeting on floor, ceiling, and walls.
 Concealed panels in the forward bulkhead contain cabinets which are locations 37, and 38.
-This area is in zero-G.
+This area is in zero-G. ^location-39
 40. Observation Deck.
 This area is covered by a transparent observation dome facing aft, and contains a cantilevered platform with four fixed chairs and a small control panel.
 It is finished in the same style as location 39, and is in zero-G.
 41. Lateral Shaft.
 This corridor slants upward at an angle and ends in a hatch.
 Beyond the hatch is another, plus another hatch leading out of the tube.
 It is in zero-G.
 42. Lateral Shaft.
-This tube is similar to location 41.
+This tube is similar to location 41. ^location-42

 ## The Pinnaces (Locations 43 - 50)

 The two trailing pods visible at the ends of the shafts connected to the hub on the Drive Deck appear to be maneuver drive pods from a distance, but are actually 40 ton pinnaces.
 Normally transported in this position, they are detachable, and may be used for errands or missions.
 These small craft are laid out in opposite handedness, and will only attach on their proper shafts.
 Each is streamlined, and has fuel skimmers (for refuelling at a gas giant), and has provision for fuel transfer.
 Each also has a cable connection which automatically mates with ship power connections when in docking position.

 43. Pinnace Controls.
 This area contains standard design controls usable by an individual with ship's boat skill.
 With seating for two, the port seat also has aiming and firing controls for the single pulse laser mounted on the boat.
 44. Pinnace Controls.
-This area is similar to location 42.
+This area is similar to [[#^location-42|location 42]].
 45. Pinnace Cargo Bay.
 The port pinnace is a cargo boat, and can carry bulk cargo totalling 12 tons.
 Collapsible seating can fill the area and carry up to 16 passengers instead.
 A large sliding cargo door is visible in the exterior bulkhead.
 46. Pinnace Passenger Area.
 The starboard pinnace is a passenger vessel, with four half-sized staterooms complete with bunks and storage areas.
 This pinnace could carry up to five persons on relatively long (30 day) flightswith only minimal discomfort.
 There is no provision for cargo, although conceivably about two tons could be crammed into the central aisle.
 47. Bathroom.
 This area contains toilet facilities and a shower.